RIPAGlobal/scimitar/README.md

   - `filter=userType eq "Employee" and (emails co "example.com" or emails.value co "example.org")`

   It's very strange just specifying `emails co...`, since this is an Array which contains complex types.
 Is the filter there meant to try and match every attribute of the nested types in all array entries?
 I.e. if `type` happened to contain `example.com`, is that meant to match?
 It's strongly implied, because the next part of the filter specifically says `emails.value`.
 Again, we have to reach a little and assume that `emails.value` means "in _any_ of the objects in the `emails` Array, match all things where `value` contains `example.org`.
 It seems likely that this is a specification error and both of the specifiers should be `emails.value`.

-  Adding even more complexity - the specification shows filters _which include filters within them_.
-In the same way that PATCH operations use paths to identify attributes not just by name, but by filter matches within collections - e.g. `emails[type eq "work"]`, for all e-mail objects inside the `emails` array with a `type` attribute that has a value of `work`) - so also can a filter _contain a filter_, which isn't supported.
-So, this [example from the RFC](https://tools.ietf.org/html/rfc7644#page-23) is not supported by Scimitar:

-  - `filter=userType eq "Employee" and emails[type eq "work" and value co "@example.com"]`

-  Another filter shows a potential workaround:

-  - `filter=userType eq "Employee" and (emails.type eq "work")`

-  ...which is just a match on `emails.type`, so if you have a queryable attribute mapping defined for `emails.type`, that would become queryable.
-Likewise, you could rewrite the more complex prior example thus:

-  - `filter=userType eq "Employee" and emails.type eq "work" and emails.value co "@example.com"`

-  ...so adding a mapping for `emails.value` would then allow a database query to be constructed.

 * Currently filtering for lists is always matched case-insensitive regardless of schema declarations that might indicate otherwise, for `eq`, `ne`, `co`, `sw` and `ew` operators; for greater/less-thank style filters, case is maintained with simple `>`, `<` etc. database operations in use.
 The standard Group and User schema have `caseExact` set to `false` for just about anything readily queryable, so this hopefully would only ever potentially be an issue for custom schema.